poult-lab/daily-word/english_words_ learning.md

 09.vessel /ˈvesl/

-[n] ocean-going vessels./Two foreign vessels hit by explosions, authorities say.
+[n] ocean-going vessels./Two foreign vessels hit by explosions, authorities say./Iran says Strait of Hormuz is closed again as vessels attempting to cross come under fire.

 "a large ship or boat"